learning2hash/learning2hash.github.io/_publications/komorowski2017evaluation.markdown

 bibkey: komorowski2017evaluation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1707.06825"}
-tags: ['ARXIV', 'Unsupervised']
+tags: ['ARXIV', 'Supervised']
 ---
-In this paper we evaluate performance of data-dependent hashing methods on binary data.
+<p>In this paper we evaluate performance of data-dependent hashing
+methods on binary data.
 The goal is to find a hashing method that can effectively produce lower dimensional binary representation of 512-bit FREAK descriptors.
-A representative sample of recent unsupervised, semi-supervised and supervised hashing methods was experimentally evaluated on large datasets of labelled binary FREAK feature descriptors.
+A representative sample of recent unsupervised, semi-supervised and supervised hashing methods was experimentally evaluated on large datasets of labelled binary FREAK feature descriptors.</p>